sagemathinc/cocalc/notes/final_push.md

 - [x] (0:30?)
 (0:43) snap: make it so size change is stored as part of the snapshot entry in db, after every snapshot; this will make it at least possible at some point to defend against malacious or stupid attacks.

+- [ ] (0:45?) snap: in hub, when user requests a snapshot, use database to figure out which server has it, then use that server (or servers)

+- [ ] (1:00?) snap: in hub, return list of commits via a database query using information about working snap_servers, instead of consulting the snapshot server.

+- [ ] (0:45?) snap: in hub, cache directory listings for project snapshots, since they are invariant,  use a ttl so don't waste space.

+- [ ] (1:00?) snap: database can centrally cache directory listings for snapshots, with a ttl... though result depends on available snap servers, so be careful!

 - [ ] (0:30?) snap: command line option so that snap server will enter *all* of its commits into the database under its current server_id.

-- [ ] (2:00?) snap: merge list of available snapshots and use all servers that are working... from client using database.
-Just make table of server_uuid,project_id, snapshot triples, and when getting list of snapshots, do it 100% via a database query.
-Snapshots for a down/off server just get ignored.
-For now, first server startup can re-enter all entries in database, though not needed in general.

-- [ ] (1:00?) snap: database can centrally cache directory listings for snapshots, with a ttl... though result depends on available snap servers, so be careful!

 - [ ] (1:00?) snap: get rid of all use of fuse (though maybe leave in code, just in case it is useful later).  fuse is a memory hog, etc. (!)
 DOES not scale.

+# snap thoughts:

+- Could include a max size column in `snap_servers` table

+- Could include info about location (dc:rack) in `snap_servers` table

+- Could have command where hub asks snapshot server to make a snapshot instead of snapshot servers doing it themselves

+- Hubs would then ensure an even distribution of data, sharding, etc.

+---

 - [ ] (0:30?)
 THU cloud update:
        - terminal improvements (etc.)